originell/sorl-watermark/README.md

 # sorl-watermark
+## This is under heavy development and does not yet support all features mentioned here.
 sorl-watermark offers drop-in engines for sorl-thumbnail, which automagically insert a specified image as watermark on top of the original thumbnail.